 The Midwife Center does not currently accept out-of-state Medicaid plans.

 * The Midwife Center accepts Highmark insurance for all of its services at The Midwife Center, including a birth in our facility.
 However, our primary referral hospital, UPMC Mercy, is not in-network with Highmark.
 You may have the option to pay out-of-network rates should you need hospital care (unless you have Highmark Community Blue, which offers no coverage for UPMC hospitals).
 Please check with your insurance.
-Our primary referral hospital for clients with Highmark insurance is West Penn Hospital.
+Our referral hospitals for clients with Highmark insurance are AHN's West Penn and Jefferson Hospitals.

 More info about fees, if you're uninsured, and more